jhsu802701/tutorial-rails-omniauth/06-disable_login.md

 # Chapter 6: Disable the Normal Login Process for OmniAuth Users

-In this chapter, you will disable OmniAuth users from the normal login process.

 ## New Branch
 Enter the command "git checkout -b omniauth_disable_login".